 What are in-utero exposures?

-Although the womb is traditionally exemplified as safe and protected, just like alchohol consumption and smoking, there is growing concern that exposures to harmful chemicals may have an adverse effect on a developing child in the womb (in -utero).
+Although the womb is traditionally exemplified as safe and protected, just as with alcohol consumption and smoking, there is growing concern that exposures to harmful chemicals may have adverse effects on a developing child in the womb (in-utero).

 Why should we be concerned?

 Studies show that EDCs are commonly found in human and animal tissues, including the placenta and amniotic fluid (2).
 For example, BPA is routinely found in blood, amniotic fluid, breast milk and the placenta (3).
 Phthalates, parabens, synthetic musks (fragrances), pesticides and UV filters (4) have been shown to be present in breast milk, and polychlorinated biphenyls, dioxins and methylmercury in placenta (5).